willbchang/alfred-search-in-devdocs/README.md

 ## Usage
 <kbd>alt</kbd> + <kbd>d</kbd>
-- [x] Press hotkey without selection, it will open devdocs.io and the cursor will foucs on input area.
+- [x] Press hotkey without selection, it will open devdocs.io and the cursor will foucs on input area, you can type to search.
-- [x] Select text and press hotkey.
+- [x] Select text and press hotkey, it will do the thing above for you.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.